cloudnativetrainings/trainings/kkp_fundamentals_v2/08_addons/README.md

 ![](../pics/dashboard.png)

-Choose `All Namespaces` in the Namespace Dropdown and select Pods in the Menubar.
+Choose `All Namespaces` in the Namespace Dropdown and select Pods in the Side Panel.

 <!-- TODO slides autoscaler plugin -->